craigbarnes/showdown/README.md

     showdown somefile.md

-It also comes with a Markdown-oriented stylesheet, table of contents generation and automatic reloading.
+...but now you get proper styling, a generated table of contents and automatic document reloading.

 Screenshot
 ----------